 Alison Smithson, June 22 (1928–1993)

 Alison Smithson, née Gill, is regularly paired with her husband, Peter Smithson, when addressing her achievements due to the architectural partnership formed in 1950 after their marriage.
-Before this time, Alison was first born in South Yorkshire, England then pursued a degree at Durham University—the setting that allowed she and her husband to meet and marry in 1949.
+Alison was born in South Yorkshire, England, and then pursued a degree at Durham University—the setting that allowed she and her husband to meet and marry in 1949.
 Partnered with Peter, Alison is recognized as one of the leaders of the British school of New Brutalism, emphasizing functionality over aesthetic with buildings like their Hunstanton School and the Garden building at St Hilda’s College.
-They introduced the concept of streets in the sky, providing developed walkways for high-rise districts, and published much of their work to establish a profile and voice between major projects, becoming well-known and influential due to their active presence and impressive finished works.
+They introduced the concept of streets in the sky, providing developed walkways for high-rise districts.
+They published much of their work to establish a profile and voice between major projects, becoming well-known and influential due to their active presence and impressive finished works.

 Pieter Lodewijk Kramer, July 1 (1881–1961)